amitai1997/ticketchain-mvp/docs/deployment-guide.md

 ## Overview

-This guide walks you through deploying and testing the TicketChain MVP smart contracts on the Polygon Mumbai testnet.
+This guide walks you through deploying and testing the TicketChain MVP smart contracts on the Polygon Amoy testnet.

 ## Prerequisites

 1. **Node.js 18.x or higher** installed
 2. **Git** for version control
 3. **MetaMask** or similar wallet for testnet transactions
-4. **Test MATIC** tokens (get from [Mumbai Faucet](https://faucet.polygon.technology/))
+4. **Test MATIC** tokens (get from [Amoy Faucet](https://amoy.polygonscan.com/faucet))

 ## Initial Setup